shedock/shedock/README.md

 Shedock will generate the most ethically minimal `Dockerfile` for your shell script.
 This means.

 - Automatically detecting and adding your script & shell dependencies to the final Docker image.
 Yes this includes external commands like `curl`, `wget`, `git`, etc.
-- Build the image with only the stuff necessary to run your script.
+- Add only the stuff _absolutely_ required to run your script.
 - This ultimately results in a smaller image size.

 ### You own it

-- Shedock will generate a heavily documented `Dockerfile` for you, so that you can understand what's going on.
+- Shedock will generate a heavily documented Dockerfile, so that you can understand what's going on.
-- This way shedock encourages users to learn and maintain the `Dockerfile` on their own (for now).
+- This way shedock encourages users to learn and maintain the `Dockerfile` on their own (for now, we are planning to cover this bridge as well).

 ### Easy to use